susanpallmann/shadow-2.0/README.md

 There are five adaptation slots: head, body, back, arms, and legs.
-Some traits can be adapted to more than one slot, allowing the player to be strategic in how they acquire specific traits, and which slots they may need to keep open.
+Some traits can be adapted to more than one slot, allowing the player to be strategic in how they acquire specific traits based on which slots they may need to keep open.

 #### Head